Bankruptcy FAQ

 My Wages Are Being Garnished.
 Can You Help?

-While wage garnishment is a legal action, and many creditors utilize this method to secure money owed them, filing for Chapter 7 or Chapter 13 bankruptcy can stop that process.
+While wage garnishment is a legal action, and many creditors utilize this method to secure money owed them, filing for Chapter 7 bankruptcy can stop that process.
 If creditors or collection agencies are garnishing your wages, it is a good idea to speak with an attorney familiar with bankruptcy filing in North Carolina to discuss if this is a good option for you.

 Is There a Minimum Amount of Debt Required to File Bankruptcy?